haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 When the first element of the tuple is `trapexit`, ProEr expects the property to throw uncaught exceptions or to emit an exit signal.
-In both cases, Erlang worker terminates and sends an `EXIT` signal to its proviser.
+In both cases, Erlang worker terminates and sends an `EXIT` signal to its spawner.

-The library first configures the system to transform such signal into an `EXIT` message.
+The library first configures the system to transform such a signal into an `EXIT` message.
 It spawns a worker to execute the check and send the result back.
 And, it waits for this result.